Watch Broadway stars in these Christmas movies

 Set to the music of English singer George Michael, Last Christmas was one of 2019’s festive smashes.
 The movie follows Kate (played by Emilia Clarke) working as an elf in a shop, stumbling across a stranger who changes her life for the better.
 There’s a star-studded cast including Emma Thompson and Henry Golding, but we love all the scenes with Broadway legend Patti LuPone.
 Do we need to tell you how incredible LuPone is?
 Just think of a Broadway musical and she’s probably been in it.

 Mrs. Santa Clause

 Think it’s just Santa that delivers your presents on December 24?
 Think again.
-There’s help from Mrs Santa Clause too, portrayed by Angela Lansbury in this 1996 film.
+There’s help from Mrs. Santa Clause too, portrayed by Angela Lansbury in this 1996 film.
 Getting involved with the local community, she eventually rescues seasonal spirit for those around her.
-Like Santa, Lansbury is somewhat of a legend too, having appeared in Broadway shows for over fifty years.
+Like Santa, Lansbury is somewhat of a legend too, having appeared in Broadway shows for over 50 years.